Safdari10/AI-InsuranceRecommender/README.md

-# AI-InsuranceRecommender
+# AI Insurance Recommender

-AI-InsuranceRecommender is a full-stack application that uses generative AI to provide personalized insurance recommendations to clients.
+AI Insurance Recommender is a full-stack application that uses generative AI to provide personalized insurance recommendations to clients.
 The system analyzes user input and preferences to suggest the most suitable insurance policies, streamlining the decision-making process for both clients and insurance providers.

 ## Overview